 organisations that provide services and supports to people with disability.
 They can be charities, not-for-profit organisations or commercial businesses.
 Supports they provide can range from legal advice, housing, in-home or in-the-community support, and assistive technology, to name a few.
 People with disability are their customers and clients.
 Disability service providers are not advocacy organisations, nor are they representative organisations for people with disability.

-What is the difference between the social model and medical model of disability?
+What the the different models of disability?